Christina Mack, Ph.D., MSPH is Sr. Director of Epidemiology and Clinical Evidence in the IQVIA Real-World Insights division.

 She is a speaker at regulatory, governmental, and academic forums on epidemiologic methods and novel study designs as well as careers in research.

-Last but not the least, she has over fifteen years of scientific and technical experience working for Johnson & Johnson, GlaxoSmithKline, IBM, and the World Health Organization in addition to her work at IQVIA.
+Last but not least, she has over fifteen years of scientific and technical experience working for Johnson & Johnson, GlaxoSmithKline, IBM, and the World Health Organization in addition to her work at IQVIA.
 Her regulatory experience includes advising the FDA, most recently as faculty at the 2017 MDEpiNet Annual Meeting and at the FDA Cardiac Research Safety Consortium discussing novel research methods and use of electronic medical records for outcomes trials.

 Please join me in welcoming Dr. Mack on the Clinical Trial Podcast.